Metatime-Technology-Inc/pool-contracts/README.md

 5. Emits the `Swept` event, indicating the receiver (owner) and the amount swept.

 ### Usage
-To use the PrivateSaleTokenDistributor contract, follow these steps:
+To use the TokenDistributor2 contract, follow these steps:
 1. Deploy the contract, providing the token being distributed, the start time of the distribution period, and the end time of the distribution period as constructor arguments.
 2. As the contract owner, call the `setClaimableAmounts` function to set the claimable amounts for a list of users.
 Pass the array of user addresses and the corresponding array of claimable amounts.
 3. Users can call the `claim` function during the claim period to claim their tokens if they have any claimable amount.